supersam654/pi-gripper/README.md

 # Raspberry Pi Gripper

-Code for picking up a book, waterbottle, or tomato.
+Code for picking up a book, water bottle, or tomato.

 ## General Flow: